dbt-labs/docs.getdbt.com/website/blog/2023-12-15-serverless-free-tier-data-stack-with-dlt-and-dbt-core.md

 First, I ingest home listings from the Idealista API, accessed through [API Dojo's freemium wrapper](https://rapidapi.com/apidojo/api/idealista2).
 The dlt pipeline I created for ingestion is in [this repo](https://github.com/euanjohnston-dev/Idealista_pipeline).

 After an initial round of transformation (described in the next section), the deduplicated data is loaded into BigQuery where I can query it from the Google Sheets client and manually review the deduplication.

 When I'm happy with the results, I use the [ready-made dlt Sheets source connector](https://dlthub.com/docs/dlt-ecosystem/verified-sources/google_sheets) to pull the data back into BigQuery, [as defined here](https://github.com/euanjohnston-dev/gsheets_check_pipeline).

 ### Transforming the data

-For transforming I use my favorite solution, dbt core.
-For running and orchestrating dbt core on cloud functions, I am using dlt’s dbt core runner.
-The benefit of the runner in this context is that I can re-use the same credential setup
+For transforming I use my favorite solution, dbt Core.
+For running and orchestrating dbt on Cloud Functions, I am using dlt’s dbt Core runner.
+The benefit of the runner in this context is that I can re-use the same credential setup, instead of creating a separate profiles.yml file.

-This is the package I created: https://github.com/euanjohnston-dev/idealista_dbt_pipeline
+This is the package I created: <https://github.com/euanjohnston-dev/idealista_dbt_pipeline>

 ### Production-readying the pipeline

 To make the pipeline more “production ready”, I made some improvements:

+- Using a credential store instead of hard-coding passwords, in this case Google Secret Manager.
-- Be notified when it runs and what the outcome is.
-For this I will send data to slack.
-To do this I asked GPT to write me a decorator that will send the error on failure or the metadata on success.
+- Be notified when the pipeline runs and what the outcome is.
+For this I sent data to Slack via a dlt decorator that posts the error on failure and the metadata on success.

 ```python
 from dlt.common.runtime.slack import send_slack_message